 - The case caption which identifies the Court, bankruptcy case and case number, and party information for the adversary.

 - The narrative statement identifying the name and location of the parties involved in the AP as well as description of the transaction or other relationship between the parties that gives rise to the complaint.

 - The jurisdiction or reason your case is being filed in this bankruptcy court.

 - The allegations or claims that you are making against the Defendant.

 - The relief you are seeking from the Court.
 This can be money or something you want the judge to make the Defendant do or stop doing.
 This information is usually written in the last paragraph of the Complaint.

-Failure to comply with any of the requirements may result in the Plaintiff’s Complaint being dismissed or may result in a judgment being entered against the Defendant(s).
-An Order to Show Cause may also be entered which requires the party to appear in Court and explain the lack of compliance.
+Failure to comply with filing requirements may result in the Plaintiff’s Complaint being dismissed or may result in a judgment being entered against the Defendant(s).
+An Order to Show Cause may also be entered which requires the party to appear in Court to explain the lack of compliance.
 The information contained herein is not intended to be a complete guide as to what is required in an adversary proceeding and may be changed without notice.
 The Clerk’s Office strongly encourages you to contact a licensed attorney for assistance.